Agramoflife/EDA-on-Imdb-data-set-and-recommender-system-using-KNN/README.md

-## Movie Recommender System - EDA and KNN Analysis
+## Movie Recommender System - EDA and KNN model

 **Welcome to the project repository for our Movie Recommender System!**